Occupational safety and health

 - Develop targets and measures that demonstrate performance above and beyond minimum OSH legislative requirements.

 - Achieve continuous improvement in safety and health through planning, monitoring, audit and review of measurable targets, objectives and initiatives.

-- Encourage open, honest and effective consultation and communication between managers, employees and Safety and Health Representatives (SHRs), with the view to achieving a common understanding and resolution of all OSH issues.
+- Encourage open, honest and effective consultation and communication between line managers, employees and Safety and Health Representatives (SHRs), with the view to achieving a common understanding and resolution of all OSH issues.